nkosanamolefe/356-customer-churn-analysis/README.md

 # Customer Churn Analysis with SQL and Tableau

 # Background and Overviwe
-365 is a company that operate in the e-Learning space and they provide pre-recorded lessons, exercises, quizzes and exam.
-To allow student to test skills and obtain credentials.
-They also offer course and career track  certificate as well as projects featuring real world real data.
-They are primarily a subscription based platform, student have access to all courses for the length they have paid for.
+365 is an e-Learning company offering pre-recorded lessons, exercises, quizzes, exams, and real-world projects on a subscription-based model, providing access to various courses and certification tracks.
 # Data Structure Overview
 # Executive Summary
 # Insights Deep Dive